Castelloza: Career

+That I now doubt my life can offer.”

+Castelloza maintains this perspective throughout her lasting work, describing the pain and betrayal of unrequited love while acknowledging her commitment to absolute fidelity.

+Only three—perhaps four if recent scholarship is accepted—of her songs (all cansos) survive, all without music.
+This, however, makes her at least the second most prolific of trobairitz in terms of surviving works: only Beatriz de Dia certainly has more, with four cansos to her name.
+The subject of all her poems is courtly love.

 Compared with Beatriz de Dia, Castelloza is a more conservative poet.
 Her persona throughout her works is consistent and though she raises the tension between conditional and unconditional love she always remains committed to absolute fidelity.

 One scholar, Peter Dronke, has seen Castelloza's songs as forming a lyric cycle.